cenfun/lz-utils/README.md

 * `compress` / `decompress`
     - Using [lz-string](https://github.com/pieroxy/lz-string) compress/decompress in base64 only
-    - Works in both the browser and Node.js
+    - Both browser and Node.js
     - Normal performance
     - Synchronous only
     - The smallest size (minified) `1.75KB` / `1.67KB`